mic-max/micmax.pw/README.md

 - Uglify / minify generated HTML, CSS, JS
 - Bing Verify my site - https://wilsonmar.github.io/jekyll-site-development/
 - Google Verify my site - https://wilsonmar.github.io/jekyll-site-development/
+- Add friend directory, so in a post I can just say their name like everyone knows them and hovering or clicking the link will give a quick introduction to them